opengisch/oqtopus/docs/docs/adding_modules.md

 ### Project

-Oqtopus search in the Github release for an asset labeled `oqtopus.project`.
+oQtopus search in the Github release for an asset labeled `oqtopus.project`.
 The asset is expected to be a ZIP archive containing a .qgs or .qgz QGIS project file.